 With existing antibiotic treatments rapidly becoming obsolete, Helperby’s unique antibiotic technology outsmarts highly resistant bacteria by combining ARBs with old antibiotics such as colistin, to create a new and sustainable commercially viable generation of therapies.

-Helperby’s latest potential therapy, azidothymidine and low-dose colistin, is one of only a handful of drug candidates that the World Health Organisation (WHO) has identified as in development to tackle the three WHO Critical Priority pathogens; carbapenem-resistant Enterobacteriaceae (CRE), carbapenem-resistant Acinetobacter (CRAB), and carbapenem-resistant Pseudomonas Aeruginosa (CRPA).
+Helperby’s latest potential therapy, azidothymidine and low-dose colistin, is one of only a handful of drug candidates that the World Health Organisation (WHO) has identified as in development to tackle the WHO Critical Priority pathogens; carbapenem-resistant Enterobacterales, third-generation cephalosporin-resistant Enterobacterales and carbapenem-resistant Acinetobacter.

-The Company has several therapies in clinical trials targeting unmet needs in areas of significant market value – including candidates for skin infections, urinary tract infection and methicillin-resistant Staphylococcus aureus (MRSA), and a market-ready oral consumer antibacterial.
+The Company has several therapies in clinical trials targeting unmet needs in areas of significant market value – including candidates for urinary tract and skin infections.

 In addition to his roles at Helperby, Anthony is Professor of Medical Microbiology at St. George’s University of London.
-He leads several research teams, is author of over 150 publications and has edited 13 books.
+He leads several research teams, is the author of over 180 publications and has edited 13 books.

 Anthony has received numerous national and international grants from the European Commission, British Medical Research Council (MRC), charities and industry, and is a named inventor on 200 patent applications of which 127 have been granted.
-He is also a member of the Scientific Advisory Committee of GARDP.
+He was a member of the Scientific Advisory Committee of GARDP until 2025.